kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 availability guarantees.
 When a state transition is verified on L1, its correctness is ensured - however, the actual state of the L2 is not known on L1.
-By posting state diffs on L1, the current state of Starknet can be reconstructed from the beginning, but this has a significant cost.
+By posting state diffs on L1, the current state of Starknet can be reconstructed from the beginning, but this has a significant cost as mentioned previously.

 ![Volition](volition.png)